MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

    default models because those need to be executed first to generate a database.

-   The rationale for this method is that you can just access the results from the previous session without running it, if the database is in the same location as the apsimx file.
+   The rationale for this method is that you can just access the results from the previous session without running it if the database is in the same location as the apsimx file.

    Since apsimNGpy clones the apsimx file, the original file is kept with attribute name `_model`, that is what is being used to access the dataset

-   table (str): name of the database table to read if none of all tables are returned
+   table: (str) name of the database table to read if none of all tables are returned

     Returns: pandas.DataFrame